d3/d3-selection/README.md

 * The enter and exit selections are now empty prior to a data-join, rather than non-existant.

+* Enter selections no longer have a special subclass, and thus support all selection methods.
+(Internally, enter nodes function as virtual placeholders, providing specialized appendChild and insertBefore methods.)

 * A new selection selection.nodes method returns an array of all selected elements.

 * The selection.append method now takes an optional before selector and replaces selection.insert.
 The selection.insert method is now deprecated.

 * The enter.append method now inserts elements in data order by default when joining by key.
-(This assumes that new data is in the same order as old data; if not, use selection.order after.)
+(This assumes that new data is in the same order as old data; if not, use selection.order.)
 The enter.append method now moves, rather than copies, elements to the update selection.

-* Enter selections no longer have a special subclass, and thus supports all selection methods.
-(Internally, enter nodes function as virtual placeholders, providing specialized appendChild and insertBefore methods.)

 * The selection.classed method has been renamed selection.class.
 The old name is deprecated but preserved for backwards-compatibility.